photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 >Fear not, my child, for one day yet
 >We'll return to the land of the orange sky
 >Where the heat of Tor is but a ghost
->And the light of Sol is dwindles in your eyes.
+>And the light of Sol dwindles in your eyes.
 >We'll return to where it all began.

 And her final breath drifts, like her soul, off into the great abyss, and Grogg once again slips into a deep, dreamless sleep.